Sufism: Aims and objectives

 While all Muslims believe that they are on the pathway to Allah and hope to become close to God in Paradise—after death and after the Last Judgment—Sufis also believe that it is possible to draw closer to God and to more fully embrace the divine presence in this life.
-The chief aim of all Sufis is to seek the pleasing of God by working to restore within themselves the primordial state of fitra.
+The chief aim of all Sufis is to seek the pleasure of God by working to restore within themselves the primordial state of fitra.

 To Sufis, the outer law consists of rules pertaining to worship, transactions, marriage, judicial rulings, and criminal law—what is often referred to, broadly, as "qanun".
 The inner law of Sufism consists of rules about repentance from sin, the purging of contemptible qualities and evil traits of character, and adornment with virtues and good character.